 Creating Your Arizona Sick Leave Policy

-In its simplest form, there are only two core ways to set up a sick policy or amend your existing time-off policy in Arizona in order to comply with the legislation.
+In its simplest form, there are only two core ways to set up a sick time policy or amend your existing time-off policy in Arizona in order to comply with the legislation.
 To save some time, check out our Arizona Paid Sick Leave Policy Sample.

 Lump-Sum Sick Time Off: